twils0/react-virtual-draggable-grid/README.md

 ### Dependencies

-react-virtual-draggable-grid currently has no dependencies, but react-transition-group may be added as a dependency, in the near future.
+react-virtual-draggable-grid currently has no dependencies.
 It relies on React 16.3, or higher, and prop-types as peer dependencies.

 ### Installation